wzxshhz123/GeometryProcessing/README.md

 - Jian Sun and M. Ovsjanikov and L. Guibas.
 2009. **A Concise and Provably Informative Multi-Scale Signature Based on Heat Diffusion(HKS)**

+## Mesh Geodesic Distance

+- Crane K, Weischedel C, Wardetzky M. **Geodesics in heat: A new approach to computing distance based on heat flow[J].
+  Acm Transactions on Graphics**